All Episodes

 I mean, when does losing a quarter million jobs translate into good news?

-It m it might be very good news.
+It might be very good news.

 By productivity.

-And so what firms are looking for now, they're looking for ways to replace labor, because if you're gonna get a machine or a program to uh uh replace labor, well the machine's not going to be in a union, it's not going to get sick, it's not going to take time off, blah, blah, blah, blah.
+And so what firms are looking for now, they're looking for ways to replace labor, because if you're going to get a machine or a program to replace labor, well, the machine's not going to be in a union.

-Uh and and keep in mind that there's an infinite number of jobs in any society.
+And keep in mind that there's an infinite number of jobs in any society.

 And why I say infinite number of jobs, because human wants are infinite.

-You know, and and I'll give you that.
+You know, and I'll give you that.

 It doesn't talk back.

-Once in a while it crashes, but so don't we all.
+Once in a while, it crashes, but so don't we all.

 I don't care if you throw a dart at the phone book.

-We need to vote out as many of these knuckleheads in the Senate and in the House as we possibly can and start from new and repeal whatever is left of these insane insane tax increases.
+We need to vote out as many of these knuckleheads in the Senate and in the House as we possibly can and start from new and repeal whatever is left of these insane, insane tax increases.

 We need to be able to change the rules of the game.

-Yeah, and nobody pays that attention ta pays attention to that.
+Yeah, nobody pays attention to that.

-I I don't give a damn about the good of the many.
+I don't give a damn about the good of the many.

 I care about the good of Walter Williams.

-And so But if Walter Williams lies in the majority, and we're we're gutting, we're taking this thing, turn it upside down on its head for what seems to be about fifteen million unfortunates in this country.
+But if Walter Williams lies in the majority and we're gutting, we're taking this thing, turning it upside down on its head for what seems to be about 15 million unfortunates in this country, it doesn't make a lot of sense.

 See, we've gone away from the Constitution, and the American people have allowed it.